KristerV/TikiMari/README.md

     - [ ] Constructor: change parts of design or start from scratch
     - [ ] Somehow see what parts this design consists of in text
     - [ ] Save session - user can return to hir custom design
-    - [ ] Custom design URL - user can share effortlessly
+    - [ ] Custom design URL - user can share effortlessly (char == design && int == tex)
+    - [ ] Clicking on drawing will present an example photo of that piece
+    - [ ] User sees a texture for every piece of design
+    - [ ] Clicking on texture will show an example of it in photo
+    - [ ] Clicking on texture will enable to change it
   - [ ] **Tikimari side**
     - [ ] Easily upload images somewhere like dropbox
     - [ ] Connect images to eachother via JSON